AccelerateHS/accelerate/README.md

 Examples and documentation
 --------------------------

-The GitHub repository contains a subdirectory `accelerate-examples`, which provides a range of computational kernels and a few complete applications.
-These examples are also available in a separate package called [accelerate-examples][accelerate-examples].
-Install it with `cabal install accelerate-examples`.
+The GitHub repository contains a submodule [accelerate-examples][accelerate-examples], which provides a range of computational kernels and a few complete applications.
+To install these from Hackage, issue `cabal install accelerate-examples`.

   * Haddock documentation is included in the package and linked from the [Hackage page][Hackage].
   * Online documentation is on the [GitHub wiki][Wiki].